 After a tense few days, the fungal culture showed growth of a species of Candida.
 We used the MaldiTOF system to run this pure culture and identify the organism.
 The organism was identified as Candida Nivariensis on the MaldiTOF.
 On the VITEK(Another older instrument for identifying organisms) identified it as Candida Glabrata.

 The woman was pleased to finally have a possible answer to her problem related to Vaginitis.
 Armed with these reporst, she visited a dermatologist who started her on:

 1. Vaginal Cotrimazole Pessary BD for 10 days

 The husband was started on Itraconazole for 8 days

 A month later, the woman was feeling much better.
-The symptoms of pain, frequent urination had subsided and she was almost free of discomfort.
+The symptoms of pain, frequent urination had subsided and she was almost free of Vaginal discomfort Or Vaginitis.
 This fastidious organism had possibly been masked by the use of frequent topical steroid and incomplete anti-fungal therapy.

 Candida Nivariensis is a fungus which is now becoming quite common In India and needs to be diagnosed and treated comprehensively.

-Vulvar pain is still not a completely understood entity but infections with fungi need to be ruled out in all cases before identifying the patient as having “Vulvudynia”
+Vulvar pain or vaginitis is still not a completely understood entity but infections with fungi need to be ruled out in all cases before identifying the patient as having “Vulvudynia”